 From the issues I’ve mentioned in the previous section you can see that toilets are heading off in a dirty direction from day one.
 None of this is due to their basic purpose but because of design and materials used.

-Under the closet pan are all those screw threads and wing nuts hanging down greased or not.
-Some inclined to go rusty.
+Under the closet pan are all those screw threads and wing nuts hanging down.
+Some are inclined to go rusty and so may be greased.
 None of it ideal territory for cleanliness.

 Don’t forget how difficult it can be to clean underneath the cistern and between it and the wall too.
 That’s a good place for hairs and fluff to collect over many years.